Regenerative Buildings: the future of building construction at

 Invited by UM Faculty for Built Environment, Department of Environmental and Living Future Institute Europe, Valcucine will attend at the conference Regenerative Buildings: the future of building construction is now.

-The Built Environment agenda is currently focused on resource-efficiency (Water and Energy efficiency, conservation strategies, and Waste reduction) only: the of buildings and city developments aims no higher than minimising their environmental impact.
+The Built Environment agenda is currently focused on resource-efficiency (Water and Energy efficiency, conservation strategies, and Waste reduction) only: the design of buildings and city developments aims no higher than minimising their environmental impact.

 Instead, we should shift from a narrow focus on building energy performance, mitigation strategies to broader frameworks to enrich places, people, ecology, culture, and climate.